Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ## Font Cask Fields

 The `url`, `homepage`, `version`, and `sha256` fields in a Font Cask are required, as described in [CONTRIBUTING.md](https://github.com/caskroom/homebrew-cask/blob/master/CONTRIBUTING.md) for the main homebrew-cask repo.
 Note that if the download `url` is not a versioned file, `sha256 <hexstring>` should be replaced with `sha256 :no_check`, and `version` should be set to `:latest`.

 The string which follows the `font` field is a relative path to the font file within the downloaded archive.
-That font will be linked into the user's `~/Library/Fonts` directory at install time.
+That font will be linked into the user’s `~/Library/Fonts` directory at install time.

 ### Automatic Generation

 For OTF and TTF fonts, the easiest way to create a cask is to run the `font_casker` script on their containing archive.

 ```bash
 "$(brew --repository)/Library/Taps/caskroom/homebrew-fonts/developer/bin/font_casker" font_archive.zip
 ```

 `font_casker` produces a preformatted cask including the values of `version`, `sha256`, and all `font` stanzas, and writes it to stdout.

 Note that `font_casker` depends on `otfinfo`, a command-line utility from the lcdf-typetools suite of typographical software.
 You can obtain it as part of a TeX distribution with `brew cask install mactex`, or from upstream with `brew install lcdf-typetools`.

 ## Naming Font Casks

 We try to maintain a consistent naming policy so everything stays clean and predictable.

-### Start From the Font's Canonical Name
+### Start From the Font’s Canonical Name

-The canonical font name is the font family name as returned by the command `fc-query --format='%{family}'`.
+The canonical font name is the font family name as returned by the command `fc-query --format=’%{family}’`.

-If there is more than one family in the distribution, use your judgment to choose the "most famous" one.
-If there is more than one style, choose the "Regular" variant.
+If there is more than one family in the distribution, use your judgment to choose the “most famous” one.
+If there is more than one style, choose the “Regular” variant.

 Convert the font name to ASCII by transliteration or decomposition.
 Translate the name into English if necessary.

 ## Converting the Canonical Name To a Token

 The token is the primary identifier for a package in our project.
-It's the unique string users refer to when operating on the Cask.
+It’s the unique string users refer to when operating on the Cask.

-To get from the Font's canonical name to a Cask token:
+To get from the Font’s canonical name to a Cask token:

-  * remove strings such as "font", "ttf", "otf", "true type", etc. from the canonical name that don't add meaning not assumed in the context of a font package
+  * remove strings such as “font”, “ttf”, “otf”, “true type”, etc. from the canonical name that don’t add meaning not assumed in the context of a font package
   * prepend the string `font-` to the canonical name, to prevent clashes with Application tokens